jasminebahremand/spotify-hit-song-analysis/README.md

 ---

 ## Key Findings
-- **Playlist placement explained 72.7% of variance in streams (R²=0.727)** — distribution is the lever, not the music itself
+- **Playlist placement explained 46.4% of variance in streams (R²=0.464)** — distribution is the lever, not the music itself
-- **Spotify placements had the largest effect** vs Apple Music and Deezer — Spotify editorial is the single highest-leverage channel
+- **Spotify placements had the largest effect** (β=0.565) vs Apple Music (β=0.294) — Deezer showed a negative relationship (β=−0.171)
-- **Top artists show slightly higher danceability and energy** — but these features showed little to no predictive power across the full dataset
+- **Audio features do not predict streaming success** — danceability showed a slight negative correlation (r=−0.11) and top artists did not consistently outscore others
-- **Release season is significantly associated with performance tier** — top-performing songs were more concentrated in winter releases (χ²=27.92, p=.001)
+- **Release season is significantly associated with performance tier** — winter releases showed the highest concentration of top-performing songs (χ²=55.40, p<.001)

 The practical takeaway: getting on the right playlists matters more than what the song sounds like.